Profila/Self-Sovereign-Identity/README.md

 2. Create a .env file (see .env-example)

-3. Start the API by running `docker-compose up`
+3. Start the API by running `docker compose up -d`